 Universumglobal.com defines Employer Branding as the process of promoting a company, or an organization, as the employer of choice to a desired target group, one which a company needs and wants to recruit and retain.

 In Marty’s post, he begins with the line Successful sales organizations begin at the top and execute at all levels.
 He also says that that Vision, Mission, Values, Strategies and Tactics are the guidelines to sales success.
 I would suggest that same philosophy applies to how you attract, recruit and retain people for your organization.
-In this post, I want to really focus on the attracting and recruiting.
+Today, really focus on how your mission, vision and values contribute to attracting and recruiting the right talent.

 Nothing new about hiring A-Players?
 Think Again.